 Research Webzine of the KAIST College of Engineering since 2014

-Fall 2023 Vol. 21A copper current collector with increased structural dimensions and hierarchy is developed for high-performance lithium-metal battery anodes.
+Spring 2025 Vol. 24A copper current collector with increased structural dimensions and hierarchy is developed for high-performance lithium-metal battery anodes.
 The new surface enables inward nucleation of lithium, thus enhancing the cycle life of lithium-metal battery by 364%

 A research team led by Prof. Sanha Kim in ME department has succeeded in developing an anode current collector for high-performance lithium-metal batteries using micro/nano hierarchical surface structures.
 As the energy demand continues to increase, the development of batteries with higher energy density and better performance is becoming more important.